The United States as a Failing State?

 7. It is mainly Republicans who resist any systematic efforts to tackle this and other challenges.
 They facilely declare them as “socialism,” while deluding themselves with the quaint idea that “being American” is enough to succeed.

 9. The country remains astonishingly wedded to the promotion of feudalist economic values.
-Politicians of both parties are always eager to serve the upper crust.
+Politicians of both parties are remarkably eager to serve the upper crust.
 Seeking to counteract the market-driven excesses of further increases in income inequality always takes second place – if it is tried at all.

 10. Hispanics continue to be considered an inconvenient afterthought across much of the nation.
 If prudence and an ounce of longer-term thinking prevailed, they would be the focal point of social and economic planning for the future, given the importance of the Hispanic demographic for a viable U.S. economic future.